emagiz/emdocs/referenceguide/xpath-header-enricher---header.md

 #### XPath expression
 Reference to an XPath expression that is used for calculating the header value.

+The XPath expression is a support object that you can add to the flow, so it can be reused across flow components.

 #### Overwrite
 Boolean value to indicate whether this header value should overwrite an existing header value for the same name.